Blog Post

 Introduction: The New Digital Front Door

-In 2025, APIs are no longer just a part of the application—they *are* the application.
-They power our mobile apps, our websites, and the interconnected services that define the modern web.
+In 2026, APIs are no longer just a part of the application—they are the application.
+They power our mobile apps, our websites, and the interconnected AI agents that define the modern web.
 This makes them the primary target for attackers.
 The Open Web Application Security Project (OWASP) maintains a critical list of the top API security risks, but the official document can be dense and academic.

 This guide is different.
 We will break down each of the OWASP API Security Top 10 vulnerabilities with simple analogies, clear "what it is" and "how to fix it" sections, and practical code examples.
 Whether you're a junior backend developer or a seasoned security architect, this guide will serve as your definitive resource for building secure APIs.